Steven Stamkos: Tampa Bay Lightning (2008–2024)

 On April 26, 2022, in a game against the Columbus Blue Jackets which saw the Lightning win 4–1, Stamkos recorded his 100th point of the season on a second period goal.
 His 39th goal of the season on Elvis Merzlikins would make this be the first time he recorded 100 points in a season.
 In that game, he also became the first player since Jari Kurri in 1992–93 to record at least three points in at least five consecutive games.
 In the 2021–22 season finale against the New York Islanders on April 29, Stamkos recorded his 10th career hat-trick to bump his goal scoring total to 40, 41 and 42 in the season, which saw the Lightning win 6–4.
 This would mark the sixth time in his career where he recorded 40 or more goals.
 For April 2022, Stamkos recorded 33 points (12 goals and 21 assists) in all 16 games for the month, which surpassed Nikita Kucherov’s 30 points in December 2018 for a franchise record for most points in a single calendar month.
 His 33 points would also be the most points in a calendar month by an NHL player since Mario Lemieux’s 34 points in December 1995.
 Stamkos finished the 2021–22 season altogether recording 42 goals and 64 assists for 106 total points with a career-best +24 plus-minus rating in 81 games played.
 His 42 goals led the team for goal scoring and tied with Nashville Predators’ forward Filip Forsberg and Calgary Flames’ forwards Matthew Tkachuk and Elias Lindholm for ninth most goals in the league altogether.
 His 64 assists and 106 points recorded would be new individual career highs with his 64 assists being second most on the team (only behind the 65 Victor Hedman recorded) and ninth in the league overall.
 His 106 points also led the team in points as well and in a two-way tie with Toronto Maple Leafs’ forward Auston Matthews for sixth most points in the league overall.
-His +24 rating was second on the team only behind Victor Hedman's team-leading +26 rating.
+His +24 rating was third on the team only behind Victor Hedman's team-leading +26 rating and Jan Rutta’s +25 rating.
 11 of the 42 goals Stamkos scored during the season were game-winners, tying Edmonton Oilers forward Leon Draisaitl, Dallas Stars forward Jason Robertson and New York Rangers forward Chris Kreider for league leaders in game-winning goals.
-In the 2022 playoffs, Stamkos and the Lightning would defeat the fourth-seeded Toronto Maple Leafs in seven games in the first round (erasing a 3–2 series deficit in doing so), the Presidents' Trophy-winning Florida Panthers in a four-game sweep to clinch a third consecutive appearance in the Eastern Conference Finals (sixth appearance under his captaincy and seventh time in his tenure overall), where they defeated the third-seeded New York Rangers in six games to clinch a third consecutive appearance in the Stanley Cup Finals (fourth altogether under his captaincy and tenure with the Lightning).
+In the 2022 playoffs, Stamkos and the Lightning would defeat the fourth-seeded Toronto Maple Leafs in seven games in the first round (erasing a 3–2 series deficit in doing so), the Presidents' Trophy-winning Florida Panthers in a four-game sweep to clinch a third consecutive appearance in the Eastern Conference Final (sixth appearance under his captaincy and seventh time in his tenure overall), where they defeated the third-seeded New York Rangers in six games to clinch a third consecutive appearance in the Stanley Cup Final (fourth altogether under his captaincy and tenure with the Lightning).
+On June 11, in game six of the third round, Stamkos scored both goals (including the series-winning goal) against Rangers goaltender Igor Shesterkin as the Lightning won the game two–1 to end the series in six.
 Going into the Finals, Stamkos was seen as a top candidate for the Conn Smythe Trophy as the playoff MVP if the Lightning were to win third consecutive Stanley Cup title.
 The Lightning, however, would go on to lose in six games to the top-seeded Colorado Avalanche.
 Stamkos finished the playoffs with 11 goals, eight assists and 19 points in all 23 games played.